 The Government Accounting Standard Board (GASB) has been very active in recent years, issuing new standards at a fast pace.
 Over the next few years, your government will have many new standards to evaluate and implement.
-Here are the standards likely to impact you the most in the upcoming year:
+Here are the standards which may impact you in the next year: